FelicixAwe/Food-Hub/README.md

 ### `npm start`
 This will run an instance on `localhost:3000` which you can put into a browser.

+# IMPORTANT!!!
+Our web app must be running under a private network connection!
+Since Mongoose may not be stable under public network connection, data might not be properly read/written using some public network such as UCLA_WEB.
+A private connection such as personal wifi or mobile hotspot is required.

 ## If npm install fails

 If npm install fails, you can install the packages individually using the following commands: